-In most cases, women need to utilise any number of non-medical treatments to relieve their symptoms:
+In most cases, women need to utilize any number of non-medical treatments to relieve their symptoms:

 - Women need 3-4 times more iron and 8-10 times more folate when pregnant.
 Talk to your care provider about having your levels tested, and try to include natural forms of iron and folate in your diet.
 Your ferritin (iron storage) levels should be well above 20 – the range is usually 20-200 in most countries.
 Unfortunately, the minimum level of 20 is seen to be acceptable, but can still impact how you function.

 - Avoid medications which block dopamine levels and increase RLS symptoms, such as antihistamines, most antidepressants, anti-nausea drugs, cold and flu drugs, and allergy medications.